A DNN Biophysics Model with Topological and Electrostatic Features: Introduction

-This manuscript is constructed in the following way.
-After this section of introduction is the section of models and algorithms, followed by the section of results of simulation.
-The manuscript is ended with a conclusion section.
+This manuscript is organized as follows.
+Following this introduction, we present the methods section, which includes both the modeling framework and numerical algorithms, followed by the simulation results.
+The manuscript ends with a section of conclusion.